catdogmaus/ESPHome-HewalexG422-toHA/README.md

 ## What has changed

-Tis fork is intended to fix some shortcomings of original script.
+Tis fork is intended to fix some shortcomings of original script.<br/>
 Hewalex documenation tells specifically that uart baud rate must be 38400!
-This is fixed as well in software as in sample yaml.
+This is fixed as well in software as in sample yaml.<br/>
 Fixed "Total Energy" output.
-In my case it did originally show some crazy -490000 kWh.
+In my case it did originally show some crazy -490000 kWh.<br/>
 Fixed consumption.
 In my case it did not show any consumption when idle.
-This obviously can not be true.
+This obviously can not be true.<br/>
-Removed non working "Circulation pump switch" that referred to non existing GPIO.
+Removed non working "Circulation pump switch" that referred to non existing GPIO.<br/>
-Renamed sensors to more understandable/intuitive names.
+Renamed sensors to more understandable/intuitive names.<br/>
-Changed to (in my opinion) more pleasing icons.
+Changed to (in my opinion) more pleasing icons.<br/>
-Added "Today's Energy" for HA statistics.
+Added "Today's Energy" for HA statistics.<br/>
-Added "Today's Consuption".
+Added "Today's Consuption".<br/>
 Added mutch more understandable hardware instructions.

 ## Installation